A decadent but super easy summer treat, this coffee milkshake combines two of your favorite things: coffee and ice cream!

 Jump to Recipe

-Milkshakes are one of those things that I LOVE to order when I’m out and about, but almost never make for myself at home, which is crazy because they’re SO easy to make.
-All you need is milk, ice cream and a blender, and you’re basically good to go.
+Milkshakes are one of those things that I love to order when I'm out and about, but hardly ever make at home.
+That's totally crazy though, because homemade milkshakes are so easy!
+All you need is milk, ice cream and a blender, and you're good to go.

-And I don’t know about you, but it’s been 90 degrees here recently, and the very last thing I want to do is turn on my oven, so this dessert that can be made without that is pretty much perfection.
+And I don't know about you, but when it's hot out the very last thing I want to do is turn on my oven, so this cold drink is a great way to have dessert without having to get overheated.

 - Coffee Ice Cream